 One final thing to think about … overall vehicle height.

-If you drive a large SUV or minivan, there may be some height restrictions in place that you get close to, I’m think of parking structures, public building lots … that sort of thing.
+If you drive a large SUV or minivan, there may be some height restrictions in places that you go, I’m thinking of parking structures, public building lots … that sort of thing.
 With a roof-box added, you may well be too tall for these restrictions, which A) limits your options, and B) could end in a total disaster if you forget you’ve got it attached … and while you may say “there’s no chance I’ll forget”, believe me, I’ve seen it happen more than once.

 The Best Rooftop Cargo Carriers